Tamim934/java-script-recursion/README.md

 # recursion
-is when a fuction call itslef until someone stops it if no one stop recuse it gose on forr ever
+is a function that call it slef untill it stops

-modreb origraming lanhues like java script alreadt have for while allternitve to recursion recures gose on a envinete loop if it dose stop buy if or esle or else with a condation on it if dose not stop it will go on infinetly
+Modern programming languages like JavaScript have had alternatives to recursion for a while.
+Recursion goes on an infinite loop if it doesn’t stop.
+But with an if or else condition on it, if it doesn’t stop, it will go on infinitely